d5g4b424bx-stack/PrivateRandomFactsSPM/README.md

 let service = PrivateRandomFactsSPM.RandomFactAPIService()

-//Make the request with `getRandomFact`, passing your completion closure as the parameter test.getRandomFact(completion: { fact, error in
+//Make the request with `getRandomFact`, passing your completion closure as the parameter service.getRandomFact(completion: { fact, error in
     //Run your code here
     print(fact)
 })